 Most landlords take around 1 month to 6 weeks' rent as a deposit, to make sure they are covered for any problems with the tenant.

 As part of Rent Now service, we set up a legally-binding tenancy for you.
-That includes registering the deposit with the government-backed Deposit Protection Service (DPS) on your behalf.
-This ensures that all your legal requirements are met, and, if a dispute arises, the DPS offer an independent resolution service.
+That includes registering the deposit with the government-backed Deposit Protection Service on your behalf.
+This ensures that all your legal requirements are met, and, if a dispute arises, the deposit protection scheme will offer an independent resolution service.

 In the event of any problems, OpenRent has legal partners who can offer help and advice on a free no-obligation helpline.

 If you are ready to list a property on Rightmove and Zoopla as a new landlord, you can do so via our easy online form.